Toki-Labs/XTween/README.md

 XTween is
 1. Can make tweener by few code (easy to learn and good readablity)
 2. Provide code hint.
-(You just write start with "To" than You can use tween)
+(You just start with "To" than You can use tweener)
 3. Easy to control event.
 (Support Anonymous Method)
 4. Support coroutine.
 (Easy to combine with other instruction)
 5. Support custom easing.
 6. Can make instance.
 This good at resuablity and time control.
 7. Less use of memory and cpu.
-(XTween is don't create MonoBehaviour each by tween.)
+(XTween is don't create MonoBehaviour each by tween)
 8. Support in editor mode(Not Play mode) and Available on all types of platforms

 You can check example at [XTween Example](http://toki-labs.com/xtween)